dhellmann/pymotw-3/source/bz2/index.rst

     * :mod:`gzip` -- A file-like interface to GNU zip compressed files.

+    * :mod:`io` -- Building-blocks for creating input and output
+      pipelines.

     * :ref:`Python 2 to 3 porting notes for bz2 <porting-bz2>`